KalZyyrk/Twitter-Clone-Flutter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+for stopping the app go on root in terminal and write cd appwrite docker compose stop

+for restart
+cd appwrite
+docker compose up -d --remove-orphans